amarula/wiki-amarula/README.md

 ## Welcome to Amarula Open Source wiki

+At Amarula Solutions, we pride ourselves on our commitment to excellence, utilizing the latest technologies and methodologies to stay at the forefront of the industry.
+Our team of highly skilled engineers and developers has a wealth of experience working on complex software projects, and we have a proven track record of delivering exceptional results.

+Our services include software development, hardware design, and consulting services, all aimed at helping businesses improve their processes, increase efficiency, and gain a competitive edge.
+We have extensive experience working with a wide range of clients, from small startups to large enterprises, and we have a deep understanding of the challenges faced by businesses in today's rapidly evolving digital landscape.

+We take a customer-focused approach to our work, working closely with our clients to understand their unique needs and develop customized solutions that meet their requirements.
+Our commitment to quality is unwavering, and we adhere to the highest industry standards to ensure our solutions are reliable and robust.

+Whether you are looking for software development services, hardware design solutions, or consulting services, Amarula Solutions has the expertise and achieve your business goals.
+Contact us today to discover how we can help you stay ahead of the curve.

 ### Sphinx Setup (UBUNTU)

 Install the following package in order to build the project